Is It Worth Investing In Dogecoin?

 As a result, there are few internal factors to drive its price or improve adoption.
 The coin, therefore, mostly depends on extrinsic factors such as community support and celebrity endorsements to grow its price and market capitalization.

 But how has it survived over the years without a whitepaper and an inflationary design?
 Let’s quickly look at the price history.

 Dogecoin is one of those cryptocurrencies that no one expected to gain any traction.
 Given that it was created as a satirical alternative to Bitcoin, most people thought that it would enjoy its meme status for some time then fizzle out (like all viral memes).

-However, DOGE has remained surprisingly tenacious and even most recently made it to the top 5 most valuable cryptocurrencies by market cap.
-This has thrown it into the spotlight and is currently making a lot of headlines.
+However, DOGE has remained surprisingly tenacious and it's at the top 10 most valuable cryptocurrencies by market cap.

 Despite this success, Dogecoin hasn’t always been a favourite of many.
 When it started in 2013, its price remained underwhelming for several years before finally picking up in 2017.